libvips/libvips/_posts/2019-04-22-What's-new-in-8.8.md

 set of small images on to a large image.
 Previously, all the small images were simply expanded to the size of the large image, and then the set of large images were composited.
-This became very slow if there were a large number of small images.
+This became very slow if there were a large number of images to composite.
 It now has a culling system, so each output area only computes the input images that touch it.
-This makes it much faster for many small inputs.
+This can make it many times faster in some cases.

 The `text` operator now supports justification.

 # Breaking changes

 The old Python and C++ interfaces were deprecated in 8.7, and they've now been removed completely.
 You no longer need `swig` to build from git.
 Hooray!

 The `auto_rotate` flag to `thumbnail` is now always on and does nothing if you try to set it.
 There's a new `no_rotate` option you can set.